iAmErmac/Universal_Doom_3DWeapons_VR/README.md

-# Universal Doom DWeapons for VR
+# Universal Doom Weapons for VR

 A Doom mod that aims to add support for Doom Classic 3D VR weapons to work with popular iWad and pWad